-- Shoes-bar; - Wakeboard shoes; - A rotation system (made of particular plastic ball bearings anti-corrosion, that allow the elimination of impurities such as sand, seaweeds...); - 1 Hose (18 or 23 meters) leading pressurized water from the water craft to the nozzles of the shoes-bar; - A 180° bowed tubing that inverts the water jet from the water craft; - 1 fixing plate directly connected from the 180° bowed tubing to the Aquabike hydro-jet; - 1 rapid attack system that allows the shoes-bar to be removed from the Aquabike.
+- Shoes-bar: - Wakeboard shoes: - A rotation system (made of anti-corrosion ball bearings, that allow the elimination of impurities such as sand, seaweeds...); - 1 Hose (length between 18 and 25 meters) leading pressurized water from the water craft to the nozzles of the shoes- bar; - A 180° bowed tubing that inverts the water jet from the water craft; - 1 fixing plate directly connected from the 180° bowed tubing to the Aguabike hydro-iet: - 1 rapid attack system that allows the shoes-bar to be removed from the Aquabike.

-The ELECTRONICAL or WIRELESS KIT components (optional) are the following:
+The ELECTRONIC or WIRELESS KIT components (optional) are the following:

-- 1 remote control accelerator with START/STOP SWITCH button that sends an electronic/wireless signal to an electronic card installed into the Aquabike; - 1 electric wire connected to an electronic card (optional);
+1 remote control accelerator with START/STOP SWITCH button that sends an electronic/wireless signal to an electronic card installed into the Aquabike;

-1 electronic system managing the fuel supply and the power needed through 4 scales of values (25-50-75-100 % of power supplied); (control unit with a mechanical mechanism connected to the original accelerator system by a sheathed wire)
+- 1 electric wire connected to an electronic card (optional): - 1 electronic system managing the fuel supply and the power needed through 4 scales of values (25-50-75-100% of power supplied); (control unit with a mechanical mechanism connected to the original accelerator system by a sheathed wire).

-03. AQUABIKE
+03. AQUABIKE/PWC